kiwihosting/kiwi-docs/src/content/docs/guides/Minecraft/Java/General/eula.md

 ## Steps to Accept the EULA (Manual Setup)

 :::note
-It is recommended to follow the Easy Setup, if you don't get the prompt, follow this guide.
+It is recommended to follow the [Easy Setup](#steps-to-accept-the-eula-easy-setup), if you don't get the prompt, follow this guide.
 :::

 ### 1. Log in to the Kiwi Hosting Panel

-1. Open your web browser and go to [gmp.kiwihosting.net](https://gmp.kiwihosting.net).
+1. Open your web browser and go to the [KiwiHosting Panel](https://gmp.kiwihosting.net).
 2. Log in with your Kiwi Hosting Panel credentials.

 ### 2. Navigate to Your Server